Shashimpally/ci-cd-github-actions-docker/README.md

 ![CI/CD Pipeline](https://github.com/shashimpally/ci-cd-github-actions-docker/actions/workflows/ci-cd.yml/badge.svg)

-# 🚀 CI/CD Pipeline with GitHub Actions & Docker
+#  CI/CD Pipeline with GitHub Actions & Docker

-This is a real-time DevOps project that demonstrates how to set up a full *CI/CD pipeline* using *GitHub Actions, **Docker, and **Minikube* (for local Kubernetes deployment).
+This is a real-time DevOps project that demonstrates how to set up a full *CI/CD pipeline* using *GitHub Actions, **Docker, and **Localhost* (for localhost:4000 deployment).
 No cloud is needed — everything runs locally.

 ---

-## 📌 Project Objective
+##  Project Objective

 The main goal of this project is to:

 - Automate the process of building and testing code using GitHub Actions.
 - Create a Docker image and push it to Docker Hub.
-- Pull the Docker image and deploy it using Minikube (local Kubernetes).
+- Pull the Docker image and deploy it using Localhost (browser).

 This setup mimics how real-world CI/CD pipelines work — just without relying on any cloud infrastructure.